ashishlamsal/huffman-zipper/README.md

 1. Compress and decompress files according to Greedy Huffman Algorithm
 2. Robust program which handles any files (incuding binary files) as input
 3. Best compression is obtained for text (.txt) files
-4. Can compress single file or multiple files into a comprssed file (.huff file)
+4. Can compress single file or multiple files into a compressed file (.huff file)
-5. Can compress a directory and its content recursively preserving paths of the directory content relative to base directory
+5. Can compress a directory and its content recursively preserving file path hierarchy.
 6. Extracts file, multiple files or directory from compressed file (.huff) into a folder according to compression done previously.

 > This repo has three projects among which **huffman-zipper** generates *static .lib file*, **huffmanCLI** is for *command line interface* and **huffmanGUI** is for *graphical user interface*.

 ## How Huffman Compression Algorithm Works

-The process to build a binary tree for compression is very simple and straightforward.
+The process to build a hufffman binary tree for compression is very simple and straightforward.

-1. Read through the whole file and count the number of occurrence of each charcter
+1. Read through the whole file and count the number of occurrence of each character

 2. Create a a frequencyMap (Key/ Value pair) with character as key and its frequency as value.

 3. For each symbol in frequencyMap, wrap it in a binary node.
-Insert them into a priority queue which is then popped out in decreasing trend of their frequency.
+Insert them into a MinHeap Priority Queue which pops out binary node in decreasing trend of their frequency.

 4. Pop the two least probable symbols from the priority queue.
 Combine these two symbols by adding their frequencies into a single binary node.
 And insert it back to the priority queue.

-5. Set the two popped symbols as left and right child of the newly created node.
+5. Set the two popped nodes as left and right child of the newly created node.

 6. Repeat step 4 and 5 until only one tree node left in the queue which is the root node of the tree.

 7. Create a CodeMap (Key/ Value pair) with character as key and its huffman code as value by assigning each symbol with its path from root node to its node, with left being 0 and right being 1.

-8. Use these codewords to compress the file.
+8. Use the codeMap to compress the file.

 ### Compression

 ___

-**1. How to save the tree into the output file?**
+**1. How to save the tree in the compressed file?**

 One of approach to write the tree in to the file is to use a pre order traversal.
 And later during decompression, using same traversal algorithm, we can reconstruct the tree from the file header part.